Neurological Testing Specialist

-At Comprehensive Neurology and Pain Center of Connecticut, Dr. Turok offers extensive in-office neurological testing and lab work, including:
+At Connecticut Pain Solutions, Dr. Turok offers extensive in-office neurological testing and lab work, including:

 A sample of blood is taken from your arm to test your nutrient levels, blood cell composition, blood sugar levels, and signs of infection or inflammation.